Greatbatch reported mixed third-quarter 2014 results. Although

 strategies via strategic investments, manufacturing efficiencies,

 operating cost containment and volume leverage.
-Over the last three
+With the

-systems.
-With the acquisition of CCC Medical Devices, Greatbatch
+acquisition of CCC Medical Devices, Greatbatch aims at enhancing

-aims at enhancing its medical device innovation efforts in the
+its medical device innovation efforts in the Neuromodulation space.

-face persistent weakness in the portable medical product line which
+headwinds and persistent weakness in the portable medical product